Mometasone (On the skin)

 Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

-Treats rash and other skin problems.
+Relieves redness, swelling, itching, or skin rash caused by skin problems.
 This medicine is a corticosteroid.

 EloconThere may be other brand names for this medicine.